Koen-Smit/Warehouse-Tool/README.md

 }
 ```

-####  Get/delete example, used multiple times for different API calls.:
+####  Get/delete example, used multiple times for different API calls:
 *(This code here is for "Zones", but it is also used for things like Carriers, Locations and Items.
 It is placed inside a loop to delete the whole warehouse, like a reset.)*
 ```C#
 var zoneResponse = await client.GetAsync("https://localhost:8080/zones");